Here’s the premise of this Leadership Mints blog in particular and my leadership philosophy in general.

 Source: LEADERSHIP by James MacGregor Burns (p.44)

 I first read Leadership shortly after the Pulitzer-prize winning author James MacGregor Burns published it in 1978 .
-Ever since then, his insights on leadership–on connecting to a common purpose and collective needs of others– have served me well in my various leadership roles in authoring my own book on personal leadership — Get a GRIP on your Dream– as well as in my corporate public relations, training and development, executive coaching and adjunct college teaching roles over more than 25 years.
+Ever since then, his insights on leadership–on connecting to a common purpose and collective needs of others– have served me well in my various leadership roles in authoring The Leadership Mints Series — 3 books on leading with clarity, with empathy and with credibility–including THINKING Like a Leader, LOVING Like a Leader, and SPEAKING Like a Leader —as well as in my corporate public relations, training and development, executive coaching and adjunct college teaching roles over more than 25 years.

 In fact, I earned national recognition in the public relations field for those ideas on connecting with others and aligning on a common purpose.
 I ‘m quoted in a college textbook used to introduce students to the public relations profession.
 Fraser P. Seitel writes in The Practice of Public Relations (fifth edition) : “One public relations professional who probably summed up the opinion of many colleagues about exactly what it is he does for a living was Peter F. Jeff, a Michigan practitioner who wrote to a local editor: